c0mmando/Hack-Liberty-Resources/hack-liberty-resources.md

 - [The Aristocracy of Action](https://darknet.org/hosted/files/aoa.txt) - what it will take to build a cypherpunk breakaway society
 - [The dangers of “decentralized” ID systems](https://web.archive.org/web/20230321235957/https://agorism.blog/anarkio/dangers-of-decentralized-id-systems) - many of these protocols rely on government ID as a base layer (as proof of name, age or address, referred to as “Verifiable credentials”).
 In this system, users are required to upload a video with their passport or national ID card.
 After this, their name, age or address is marked as verified.
 This reliance on government IDs means that DIDs cannot protect users against state surveillance
 - [The rarely discussed dangers of KYC and what you can do about it](https://web.archive.org/web/20230603150549/https://agorism.blog/anarkio/the-rarely-discussed-dangers-of-kyc-and-what-you-can-do-about-it) - many people don't talk about it but unfortunately it's everywhere.
 Without KYC documents, opportunities to freely participate in the economy and even survive are limited.
 KYC is required for jobs, housing, healthcare and more.
 In addition, many people can't complete KYC, as they don't have any government-issued IDs and therefore must rely on the gray market to have access to necessities such as finding work, apartments and medicine.
 This text clarifies the rarely discussed reasons why KYC is harmful and what can be done about it.
-- [The Vision of Cryptoanarchy](https://yewtu.be/watch?v=TQmBoicjPXo) - Talk given at "The Web of Phronesis" in 2020, a conference by the Institute of Network Society, China Academy of Art.
+- [The Vision of Cryptoanarchy](https://yewtu.be/watch?v=TQmBoicjPXo) - talk given at "the web of phronesis" in 2020, a conference by the institute of network society, china academy of art.
 - [True Names Not Required: On Identity and Pseudonymity in Cyberspace](https://www.citadel21.com/true-names-not-required) - the cypherpunks recognized that a free society can not function if identity is rigid and known to all.
 A free society requires the option to selectively reveal yourself to the world, or not reveal yourself at all
 - [Why cryptoanarchy is not a revolutionary movement](https://web.archive.org/web/20210301162217/https://fragment-x6.net/posts/why-cryptoanarchy-is-not-a-revolutionary-movement/) - an interview describing how cryptoanarchy is about building parallel systems on top of existing power structures
 - [Why the state’s monopoly on identity is more dangerous than Google, Facebook and Microsoft](https://web.archive.org/web/20230603135922/https://agorism.blog/anarkio/why-the-states-monopoly-on-identity-is-more-dangerous-than-google-facebook) - while the tracking by Google, Facebook and Microsoft is definitely disturbing and can even put people in danger, the state’s data economy is even worse.
 Many people don’t talk about this, even though it affects millions of people’s daily lives